09 Early years practice policy

 - Preparation for admitting a child with SEND must be

 made in a reasonable amount of time and any delay in the child starting is scrutinised by the setting manager to avoid discrimination and negative impact on the child and family.
-During a preparation
+During the

 Safeguarding/child protection